-ABC Company made the right decision to bring in an outside consultant and not rely on an Oracle audit.
-Unfortunately, the learned that company consulting firms are not equal."
+The software company made the right decision to bring in an outside consultant and not rely on an Oracle audit.
+Unfortunately, the company learned that "all consulting firms are not equal."

-Before making any multi-million decisions to pay back-license fees and fines or upgrade your licenses.
-Oracle consider engaging LicenseFortress.
-We will validate vour Oracle configuration based upon your Oracle contract Issue
+Before making any multi-million decisions to pay back-license fees and fines or upgrade your Oracle licenses, consider engaging LicenseFortress.
+We will validate your Oracle configuration based upon your Oracle contract.
+Issue.